Carglglz/jupyter_upydevice_kernel/README.rst

 You should now be able to execute MicroPython commands by running the cells.

-There is a *upydevie_kernel_demo.ipynb* file in the directory you could look at with some of the features shown.
+There is a *upydevice_kernel_demo.ipynb* file in the directory you could look at with some of the features shown.

 If a cell is taking too long, or if you want to stop an ongoing loop